Treatment of the Insane

 In practice, Christian mental asylums were often used as prisons.
 Anyone that the Church did not like, or did not approve of, could be imprisoned without trial in an asylum, and then tortured and abused at will.
 Victims ranged from critics of Church excesses (including political radicals and atheists) to unmarried mothers, as well as the genuinely insane.

 The insane were not only a source of public entertainment, they were also an object lesson as to where immorality could lead.
 In France the devout Parisian bourgeoisie enjoyed Sunday excursions to Bicêtre to watch the insane perform tricks.
 By flicking a whip an attendant would make them dance and perform acrobatics like monkeys at a circus.
 For churchmen the main problem was not to reform such institutions, but to ensure that they were used to deliver the correct moral message to the spectators.
-Here is the Abbé Desmonceaux writing on National Benevolence in 1789 describing his idea of an asylum that could be used to illustrate the effects of immorality:

 The sight of these shadowy places and the guilty creatures they contain is well calculated to preserve from the same acts of just reprobation the deviations of a too licentious youth; it is thus prudent of mothers and fathers to familiarize their children at an early age with these horrible and detestable places, where shame and turpitude fetter crime, where man corrupted in his essence, often loses forever the rights he had acquired in society*.

 In Britain the idea of a proper hospital or asylum, as opposed to the traditional mad-house, was introduced by William Tuke, a Quaker, who founded a retreat near York in 1794.
 The institution was more like a farm with a great walled garden than a prison.
 There were no grilles or bars on the windows, and like Pinel, Tuke removed the chains from his patients.
-By the early nineteenth century Parliament was investigating the Bethlehem Hospital and its traditional practices.
-In 1815, for one penny it was still possible each Sunday to watch the insane perform their tricks to the insults and mocking laughter of the devout*.

 Secular ideas triumphed in the nineteenth century.
 Abuses were suppressed as the Churches lost their influence, and soon people were asking in wonder how it could be that previously "No one blushed to put the insane in prison"*.